Evert Lundquist: Significance to contemporaries and current artists

 Artist Andre Forge spoke to BBC Radio 3 on 3 March 1960 to express his opinion that Lundquist had achieved an equality between his motif and form (brushstroke/impasto) and materials (paint/color) that was unprecedented in modern European artists.
 He contrasted Lundquist's achievement with the Cubist promise to do so, claiming the cubist had "formulated the intention, then dropped it in a maze of half-solutions".
 To Forge, Lundquist was of exceptional importance as "he has placed the reality of his subject-matter and the reality of his picture as an object on the same level.
 And he has done this without any artificial fracturing of the different levels on which the picture is read".(During the interview Forge misidentifies the name of Lundquist's Painting at the Tate calling it Girl at a Window.
 The name of the painting is Woman in Red.)

 British artist Cliff Holden felt Lundquist's use of "tonal range and thick impasto" was reminiscent of Jo Tilson and artists of the Beaux Arts Gallery, but was quick to point out that Lundquist had not used this as a trick or "gimmick".
 In Lundquist's works, the impasto came about, "in the passionate wrestling with the material which he tries to bring to life in an image which each time is the result of a unique experience...
 (Lundquist's works preceded but anticipated) Nicholas de Stael, yet without falling into that morass of conflict between the figurative and non-figurative quality of images.
 Like Bomberg, Lundquist works towards a synthesis of the two attitudes."
 Holden, recalling Lundquist's interests in the philosophies of Schopenhauer and Wittgenstein, felt Lundquist aims could be framed in a quotation from the Tractatus Logico-Philosophicus; "The picture represents a possible state of affairs in logical space.
 The picture contains the possibility of the state of affairs, which it represents.
 The picture agrees with reality or not, it is right or wrong, true or false.
 The picture represents what it represents, independently of its truth or falsehood, through the form of representation.
 What the picture represents is its sense.
 In the agreement or disagreement of its sense with reality, its truth or falsity consists."

-Concern with perceptions of his work & style
+Concern with perceptions of his work and style

 Lundquist was concerned with clarifying and crafting the perception of his art by written annotation.
-In order to achieve a lasting and personal statement on himself and his work, Lundquist wrote.
+To achieve a lasting and personal statement on himself and his work, Lundquist wrote.
 He wrote about his paintings, the artistic style, what he was attempting to achieve, detailed self critiques and about himself.
 He would continue this practice during his lifetime and he, at least initially, would have a direct influence on how his works were viewed.